Moving Programmatic In-House with The Programmatic Advisory

 In-housing is not a binary decision because there are varying levels of in-housing that can be achieved.
 For instance, some advertisers simply want to own their technology contracts while others operate their buying.

-There are four key areas of consideration when planning to in-house programmatic digital advertising, regardless of the level.
+There are four key areas of consideration when planning in-house programmatic advertising, regardless of the level.
 These are; Investment, Talent, Measurement and Technology.
 The importance of each will depend on the specific use cases of the advertiser.

 In the following section, we have listed the key questions that marketers should be considering.